-56. “Lagoon” means a naturally existing coastal zone depression which is below mean high water and which has permanent or ephemeral communications with the sea, but which is protected from the sea by some type of naturally existing barrier.
+“Lagoon” means a naturally existing coastal zone depression which is below mean high water and which has permanent or ephemeral communications with the sea, but which is protected from the sea by some type of naturally existing barrier.
 [Section 373.403(16), F.S.]

+“Levee” means an embankment whose primary purpose is to furnish flood protection from seasonal high water and which is therefore subject to water loading for periods of only a few days or weeks a year.
+Levees may be classified as urban levees that provide protection from flooding in communities, including their industrial, commercial, and residential facilities, or as agricultural levees that provide protection from flooding in lands used for agricultural purposes.
+The primary purpose of a levee is to exclude flood waters from a portion of the floodplain, and may consist of embankments, floodwalls, pipes and associated drainage features, closures, pumping stations, floodways, and designed channels.

+“Levee system” is composed of one or more levee segments and associated structures, and may include stormwater treatment areas, flow equalization basins that are less than four feet in water depth, and levees that bound water conservation and wildlife refuge areas.
+These are designed in accordance with USACE EM 1110-2-1913, Engineering and Design, Design and Construction of Levees, and constructed and operated in accordance with sound engineering practices.

+“Lifeline” means systems that enable the continuous operation of critical business and government functions and is essential to human health and safety or economic security, e.g. evacuation roads, power stations, and drinking water treatment and supply facilities.

-57. “Listed Species” means those species that are endangered or threatened species (as defined in definition 2.0(a)37, above), or species of special concern (as defined in definition 2.0(a)95, below).
+“Listed Species” means those species that are endangered or threatened species (as defined in definition 2.0(a)45., above), or species of special concern (as defined in definition 2.0(a)113., below).

+“Littoral zone” means that portion of a stormwater management system that is designed to contain rooted emergent plants.

-58. “Mail” shall mean when a document is properly addressed, stamped, and deposited in the United States mail, and the postmark date shall be the date of mailing.
+“Mail” shall mean when a document is properly addressed, stamped, and deposited in the United States mail, and the postmark date shall be the date of mailing.
 “Mail” also shall mean when the Agency electronically sends a document to the e-mail address provided to the Agency.

-59. “Maintenance” or “Repair” means remedial work of a nature as may affect the safety of any dam, impoundment, reservoir, or appurtenant work or works, but excludes routine custodial maintenance.
+“Maintenance” or “Repair” means remedial work of a nature as may affect the safety of any dam, impoundment, reservoir, or appurtenant work or works, but excludes routine custodial maintenance.
 [Section 373.403(8), F.S.]